Sip & Ski

 01 May 2019

-Wine tasting and skiing – two of my favorite activities that you wouldn’t think would naturally be in the same sentence but together makes an incredible vacation you’ll never forget.
+Wine tasting and skiing – two of my favourite activities that you wouldn’t think would naturally be in the same sentence but together makes an incredible holiday you’ll never forget.
 Amelia from our Marketing Team tells us more about this epic trip…

 We started our trip in Napa Valley that really helped us slide into the “Cali” way of life – blue skies, fire pits, incredible food, never-ending vineyards and of course copious amounts of gorgeous wines.
 Napa is the fourth largest wine selling region and it did not disappoint.

 I would highly recommend staying at both Carneros Resort & Spa and Meadowood when in Napa Valley.
 Both offer absolute luxury living, Carneros is surrounded by 28 acres of vineyards and farmland and has an inside/outside living style with outside baths and showers for the brave, fire pits and barnyard styled buildings.
 It had such a village feel atmosphere with its 86 beautifully refurbished cottages.
 They offer amazing experiences including wine and cookery classes and hot air ballooning to name a few.
 That is if you can draw yourself away from the home-from-home cottage.
 Whilst Meadowood, a country club set on a private 250-acres estate, oozes luxury and class but still in a relaxed way with its porch swings and forested valley it is set within.
 All the accommodation options offer a private deck and terrace with incredible woodland views so you really feel far away from it all.